-Altai Republic contains the “Golden Mountains of Altai” UNESCO World Heritage Site, three federal protected areas, 120+ natural monuments, and a growing number of regional nature parks and reserves.
+The Republic contains the “Golden Mountains of Altai” UNESCO World Heritage Site, a transnational park, three federal protected areas, 120+ natural monuments, and a growing number of regional nature parks and wildlife refuges.

-Remote and wild river valleys, wind-blown steppe, and snow-capped peaks – habitat for snow leopards, argali sheep, and other threatened species – are a rare remnant of intact mountain wilderness.
+The Greater Altai region includes western Mongolia, northwestern China, and far eastern Kazakhstan.
+With minor variations, the entire area is blessed with remote and wild river valleys, wind-blown steppe grasslands, and snow-capped peaks – habitat for snow leopards, argali sheep, large raptors, and other threatened species.
+The region is a rare remnant of relatively intact wilderness.

-The region’s natural features are enhanced by the Altai’s ancient burial mounds, petroglyphs, and Scythian stellae that date back at least to the Stone Age.
+In all four nations' Greater Altai, the region’s natural features are enhanced by ancient burial mounds, petroglyphs, and Scythian stellae dating back at least to the Stone Age.
 These sites are not only a fundamental part of local indigenous culture, but can also be a source of inspiration and education for visitors and the greater community.

 Local indigenous peoples have managed to retain much of their age-old culture and traditional lifeways, with many still practicing semi-nomadic livestock agriculture and subsistence hunting and fishing.

-In Siberia, developers and government officials rely on fossil fuels and large-scale hydroelectric power to meet the region’s energy needs and generate income.
-Moscow and China are actively negotiating an agreement to construct an international natural gas pipeline through Altai Republic and across the fragile Ukok Plateau.
+In Russia and Mongolia, developers and government officials rely on fossil fuels, mining, and large-scale hydroelectric power to meet the region’s energy needs and generate income.
+China deals with these issues as well as significant tensions around the rights of indigenous minorities relative to the majority.

 Additionally, the explosion in unorganized tourism throughout the Altai has befouled and disturbed protected areas in numerous ways.
 Poaching is the most direct threat to endangered species in Altai, particularly for snow leopard and Argali sheep.

-Throughout 17+ years of its existence, The Altai Project has constantly refined and adjusted its work to protect nature and strengthen communities in Altai.
+Over two decades, The Altai Project has constantly refined and adjusted its work to protect nature and strengthen communities in Greater Altai.

-In 2008, the Altai Project and over twenty US nonprofits, individuals, and donors formed an international alliance to protect Russia’s Altai region.
+In 2008, the Altai Project and over twenty US nonprofits, individuals, and donors formed an international alliance to protect the Greater Altai region.